 - Adjust the frequency for maximum output (note the frequency, but don't worry if it differs slightly from the calculated f{\circ} .
-If you must use the DVM to measure the input and output voltage to get the gain, be sure to properly subtract the input and output noise readings when the attenuators are disconnected from the generator. - Just to check the noise contribution from the 741 stages, temporarily ground the input of the first tuned stage (make sure it is disconnected from the low-impedance LM357 stage output!!) and measure the rms output voltage of the last stage with the DVM - record your values. - Now connect the first tuned stage input to the output of the LM357.
+If you must use the DVM to measure the input and output voltage to get the gain, be sure to properly subtract the input and output noise readings when the attenuators are disconnected from the generator. - Just to check the noise contribution from the 741 stages, temporarily ground the input of the first tuned stage (make sure it is disconnected from the low-impedance LM357 stage output!!) and measure the rms output voltage of the last stage using the rms amplitude function on your scope (the average is only over the width of the screen, so slow the sweep until this is about 1 s) record your values. - Now connect the first tuned stage input to the output of the LM357.
 Temporarily short the 1M resistor to ground the input.
 Measure the output voltage.
 Subtract the contribution from the 741 stages (in quadrature) to get the noise due to the 357 stage only. - Is the correction significant?
 Use the result of Ques.
 14 to convert your rms voltage to a spectral density at the input.
 How well does this agree with e_n from the data sheet? - Now remove the short from the resistor and again measure the output voltage.
 You can subtract the total (input shorted) amplifier noise.
 Is the correction significant?
-This does not correct for the amplifier current noise, (Why not?) but the current noise is unlikely to be significant for $R{in} = 1$ M or less.
+This does not correct for the amplifier current noise, (Why not?) but the current noise is unlikely to be significant for R{in} =1M or less.
 Convert this to e_n for the resistor.
 How does it compare to $\sqrt{4kTR}$?
-(300 K is close enough to room temperature.)

-- Be sure to look at the output on the scope as well as on the DVM.
+(300 K is close enough to room temperature.) - Be sure to look at the output on the scope at different sweep rates.
 It should look like random noise.
 If it doesn't seem right, check with the instructor. - Get a 200 K metal film resistor mounted on a short shielded tube (from the instructor, if it is not on your bench!) and substitute it for the 1M resistor.
 Which side of the resistor should be connected to ground?
 What value do you get for e_n noise?
 Does it scale as you expect with R? - The resistance of metal alloys, such as the nichrome film in these resistors, is essentially independent of temperature at room temperature and below.
 We can therefore cool the resistor and check the expected T dependence of Johnson noise.
 Nest two Styrofoam coffee cups and fill the inner one with liquid nitrogen $(LN_2, T = 77 K)$ from the dewar in the lab.
 Don't spill it in your shoes!
 (If you have never handled LN_2 before, you may want to ask the instructor to do it for you!)
 Immerse ~ 2 cm of the end of the tube in the LN_2 .
-(The resistance of a carbon composition resistor would almost double, if you used one here.) - After things settle down, check the scope to see if the "popcorn" due to mechanical contraction in the resistor has pretty much stopped.
-When it has, take a reading from the DVM and calculate e_n .
-Don't forget to correct for amplifier noise it's starting to get important at these low levels.)
+(The resistance of a carbon composition resistor would almost double, if you used one here.)

+• After things settle down, check the scope to see if the "popcorn" due to mechanical contraction in the resistor has pretty much stopped.
+When it has, take a reading from the rms calculation on the scope and calculate e_n .
+Don't forget to correct for amplifier noise - it's starting to get important at these low levels.)

-By what factor did you expect it to drop?
+Question 15 By what factor did you expect it to drop?
 Put your answer in the notebook.